geotools/geotools/docs/user/library/coverage/grid.rst

 SpatioTemporalCoverage
 ^^^^^^^^^^^^^^^^^^^^^^

-This is a wrapper around another coverage which allows us to call the .evaluate(..) method with coordinate and time values rather than forcing us to create the appropriate DirectPosition argument.
+This is a wrapper around another coverage which allows us to call the .evaluate(..) method with coordinate and time values rather than forcing us to create the appropriate ``Position`` argument.